 How to raise a voter: Start with these practical tips for building civic skills–by JENNIFER BREHENY WALLACE for the Washington Post

 For me, this article by Jennifer Breheny Wallace really hits home.
-In 1960 we moved, for the first time, from Colorado to California.
+In 1960 we moved from Colorado to California.
 I was eleven.
-There would be a couple more riding between Denver and LA on the California Zephyr.
-Although we had lived in Colorado Springs and like my big sister before me,...
+There still would be a couple more trips riding between Denver and LA on the California Zephyr.
+Although we lived in Colorado Springs and like my big sister before me, I spent many...
 Continue Reading →

 Turning 70–A Question of Balance